eProsima/Fast-DDS-docs/docs/fastdds/transport/low-bandwidth-transports.rst

 Low Bandwidth Transports |Pro|
 ==============================

-The Low Bandwidth Transports feature in Fast DDS Pro enables efficient communication over constrained networks by reducing the size of network packets.
+The Low Bandwidth Transports feature in *Fast DDS Pro* enables efficient communication over constrained networks by reducing the size of network packets.
 This optimization is particularly beneficial for environments with limited bandwidth, such as satellite links or tactical radios, allowing Fast DDS applications to operate reliably and efficiently in such scenarios.

 This feature provides two specialized transports:

-- **PayloadCompressionTransport**: Compresses the message payload before transmitting it over the network.
+- **Payload Compression Transport**: Compresses the message payload before transmitting it over the network.
   By reducing the amount of data sent, it minimizes bandwidth usage and can improve throughput and reduce latency on bandwidth-constrained links.
-- **HeaderReductionTransport**: Minimizes the size of the RTPS protocol headers in each packet.
+- **Header Reduction Transport**: Minimizes the size of the RTPS protocol headers in each packet.
   By reducing header overhead, it further optimizes total packet size and ensures efficient communication, especially for small and frequent messages.